doverh/aws_SysOps_notes/Domain  1: Monitoring, Logging, and Remediation/Acronyms.md

 -Subresources

 Characteristics
 -Private by default - always need to grant access.
+Use resources policies.
 -Names have to be unique - Globally
 -Flat Structure(no folders).
 Folders are objects that emulate folder. prefix of object names /old/panda1.jpg -Limits 100 Buckets(Soft)1000 Buckets(Hard) per account.